Michael Pressman: Career

-Pressman's interest in filmmaking was directly motivated, if not provoked, by his family's persecution for their early political sympathies.
-It led him to pursue projects, when professionally and financially viable to do so, that were politically, socially and racially compatible with his personal perspectives.
+Michael Pressman's interest in filmmaking was inspired by his father's career and persecution.
+He was a child actor in theater before becoming interested in directing and filmmaking when he was a teenager.

-Of course, young filmmakers must make a living, and Pressman knew he needed to establish his bona fides first.
-His first feature film as a director was the raucous indie comedy The Great Texas Dynamite Chase, made in collaboration with producers and fellow film school students Sean Daniel and David Kirkpatrick, both who went on to forge successful producing careers of their own.
-With that modest success, Pressman was categorized as a comedy director, and was offered films like The Bad News Bears in Breaking Training, the sequel to the immensely popular original starring Walter Matthau, the Dan Aykroyd comedy Doctor Detroit, and Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
-These films, though successful, represented but one side of his ambition and talent.
+Pressman's first feature film was the crime comedy The Great Texas Dynamite Chase, in 1976 made in collaboration with producers and fellow film school students Sean Daniel and David Kirkpatrick.

+Afterwards, he directed films like The Bad News Bears in Breaking Training, the sequel to the original Walter Matthau film, the Dan Aykroyd comedy Doctor Detroit, and Teenage Mutant Ninja Turtles II: The Secret of the Ooze.

-Pressman was able to break this cycle the studios had seemingly mapped out for him, and very early in his career directed the ground-breaking dramatic cult hit Boulevard Nights, the first Latino gang movie of the era which was recently selected for preservation by the Library of Congress.
-He followed that with Those Lips, Those Eyes, a love letter to the theater about the life of the actor in summer stock, with a lead star-making performance by Frank Langella.
+Pressman directed the 1979 film Boulevard Nights, a first Latino gang film that was selected for preservation by the Library of Congress in 2025.
+He followed that with Those Lips, Those Eyes, a love letter to the theater about the life of the actor in summer stock, starring Frank Langella.

 With these successes behind him, Pressman chose to follow up not with another feature, which he had been offered, but with a 1985 short film entitled And The Children Shall Lead, which, for its time, was a racially progressive story starring Danny Glover, Beah Richards and LeVar Burton.

-He was next courted to direct a resurgent Richard Pryor in post Vietnam War drama, Some Kind of Hero, co-starring the then top box office grossing actress Margot Kidder.
-However, the studio had other ideas about the film being a drama, not to mention its explicit love scene between the interracial leads, and took the film away from the filmmakers and recut it.
-It was a lesson Pressman learned the hard way: studios at that time were not interested in taking any kind of progressive posture with its movie stars.
+He was invited to direct Richard Pryor's post-Vietnam War drama, Some Kind of Hero, co-starring actress Margot Kidder.
+However, the studio disliked the dramatic tone envisioned by Pressman and the explicit love scene between the interracial leads, and recut the film without Pressman before release.